How Common Are Explosions on Oil Rigs in Texas?

 Compensation for Oil Rig Explosion Injuries and Death

 The injuries caused by oil rig explosions are often severe, and many of these accidents are deadly.
 Injured oil workers may be too hurt to return to work while facing high medical care costs.
 These workers and their families may be able to receive compensation for these harms and other damages through a personal injury lawsuit.

 Damages for medical expenses can be claimed to cover any medical treatment.
 This includes the cost of emergency medical transportation or medivac, emergency treatment, surgeries, skin grafts, rehabilitation, and physical therapy.

 Damages for lost wages can include wages lost during your recovery period as well as ongoing harms from reduced earning capacity.
 If your injury makes it impossible to return to work at all or forces you to take a lower paying job, you may be entitled to compensation for the reduced or lost wages.

 Injuries from oil fires and explosions can be severe.
 Skin grafts are often required to treat burn injuries, and burns and grafts are some of the most painful and traumatic injuries and treatments.
 You may be entitled to compensation for the pain and suffering you face.

 If you lost a loved one in an oil disaster or oil rig explosion, you may be entitled to compensation for your loss, your loved one’s lost wages, their pain and suffering, their medical treatment, and any other losses you experience because of their wrongful death.

 Call Our Dallas Oil Worker Injury Lawyers for a Free Legal Consultation

-If you or a loved one was injured in an oil rig explosion or another oil disaster, call the Dallas personal injury lawyers at The Queenan Law Firm.
+If you or a loved one was injured in an oil rig explosion or another oil disaster, call an Arlington TX personal injury lawyer at The Queenan Law Firm.
 Our attorneys offer free consultations to victims and their families.
 Call (817) 476-1797 today to schedule your consultation.